 2. Artificial Intelligence and Machine Learning

 It has been more than five years since the Artificial intelligence and Machine Learning technologies have been exerting their influence on the fintech industry.
-While the popularity of these financial technologies is high, the efficiency is still questioned in many use cases.
+While the popularity of Artificial Intelligence in finance is high, the efficiency is still questioned in many use cases.
 Let’s have a closer look at the AI-powered solutions for the fintech industry and find the perfect way to approach this innovation.

-So far, the standalone AI-powered fintech solutions haven’t shown groundbreaking progress.
+So far, the standalone solutions with Artificial Intelligence in finance haven’t shown groundbreaking progress.
 However, the case is not the same for smaller AI-powered fintech applications.
 There are banking solutions that successfully use AI and ML technology for modelling techniques and data analytics.

-An example of AI implementation in the fintech space is the Alpaca Forecast AI Prediction Matrix which is a price-forecasting solution.
+An example of Artificial Intelligence in the finance industry is the Alpaca Forecast AI Prediction Matrix which is a price-forecasting solution.
 The software platform is capable of processing millions of financial dealing records, recording demand movements, identifying patterns, and predicting the price changes for the future.